Discontinuous piecewise polynomial approximation on non-Lipschitz domains: Introduction

 Our estimates are stated in the context of Sobolev spaces, and when dealing with non-smooth domains it is important to clarify the precise Sobolev space setting in which one is working.
 In the FEM setting one typically requires estimates in ``intrinsic'' Sobolev spaces such as $W^m(\Omega)$, for some $m\in\N$, defined in terms of square integrability of weak derivatives on $\Omega$.
 In the integral equation setting one often requires estimates in ``extrinsic'' spaces derived from the Bessel potential Sobolev space $H^s(\R^n)$, for some $s\in\R$, such as the space $H^s(\Omega)$ of restrictions to $\Omega$ of elements of $H^s(\R^n)$, or the space $\tH^s(\Omega)$ defined as the closure of $C^\infty_0(\Omega)$ in $H^s(\R^n)$.
 Here we provide results in both intrinsic and extrinsic spaces.

 Our results are stated in \S\ref{s:results} and the proofs can be found in \S\ref{s:proofs}.
-Our results can be summarised thus: \begin{itemize} \item In Lemma \ref{lem:hp} we provide optimal $hp$ local best approximation error estimates based on local regularity assumptions.
-Lemma \ref{lem:hp} generalises \cite[Lemma 4.31]{cangiani2022hp} to the non-Lipschitz case, and its proof, like that of \cite[Lemma 4.31]{cangiani2022hp}, makes use of a ``covering mesh'' approach.
-However, as is explained before its statement, Lemma \ref{lem:hp} provides a slightly stronger result than \cite[Lemma 4.31]{cangiani2022hp}.
-This strengthening means that, when using Lemma \ref{lem:hp} to derive global error estimates based on global regularity assumptions, in contrast to \cite{cangiani2022hp}, we do not need to impose any condition analogous to \cite[Assumption 4.28]{cangiani2022hp} restricting the number of mesh elements that can intersect each covering element.
+Our results can be summarised thus: \begin{itemize} \item In Theorem \ref{thm:hp} we provide optimal $hp$ local best approximation error estimates based on local regularity assumptions.
+Theorem \ref{thm:hp} generalises \cite[Lemma 4.31, Eqn~(4.24)]{cangiani2022hp} to the non-Lipschitz case, and its proof, like that of \cite[Lemma 4.31, Eqn~(4.24)]{cangiani2022hp}, makes use of a ``covering mesh'' approach.
+However, as is explained {in Remark \ref{r:Cangiani}}, Theorem \ref{thm:hp} provides a slightly stronger result than \cite[Lemma 4.31, Eqn~(4.24)]{cangiani2022hp} {(even in the Lipschitz case)}.
+This strengthening means that, when using Theorem \ref{thm:hp} to derive global error estimates based on global regularity assumptions, in contrast to \cite{cangiani2022hp}, we do not need to impose any condition analogous to {the first part of} \cite[Assumption 4.28]{cangiani2022hp} {(restated as \eqref{e:Ass428a} below)}, restricting the number of mesh elements that can intersect each covering element.

 \item In Theorem \ref{thm:Approx}, which is our main result, we provide global error estimates in broken Sobolev norms for functions $u$ in the extrinsic spaces $H^m(\Omega)$ for arbitrary $m\in\N$ and for arbitrary meshes of arbitrary domains. \item In Corollary \ref{cor:Intrinsic} we provide a version of Theorem \ref{thm:Approx} valid for functions $u$ in the intrinsic space $W^m(\Omega)$.
-This result holds under the assumption that $\Omega$ is a $W^m$ extension domain, which is an implicit regularity assumption on $\Omega$ (but not on the mesh).
-It holds whenever $\Omega$ is an $(\epsilon,\delta)$ locally uniform domain, so in particular for the Koch snowflake domain in Figure \ref{f:mesh}(a).
+This result holds under the assumption that $\Omega$ is a $W^m$ extension domain {(see the discussion after \eqref{e:HsDef})}, which is an implicit regularity assumption on $\Omega$ (but not on the mesh).
+It holds whenever $\Omega$ is an $(\epsilon,\delta)$ locally uniform domain, so in particular for the Koch snowflake domain in Figure \ref{f:mesh}(a). {It is not guaranteed to hold if the $W^m$ extension property fails, e.g.\ if $\Omega$ has an outward power-type cusp or an interior slit.}

 \item In Corollary \ref{cor:int} we derive $L^2(\Omega)$ estimates for functions in the fractional order spaces $H^s(\Omega)$ for general $s\in[0,m]$, and in Corollary \ref{cor:Duality} we provide estimates in negative order norms.
 These two corollaries are both valid for arbitrary meshes of arbitrary domains.